-CARCHEX is another reputable third-party extended car warranty company that’s been in the industry for over 20 years.
+CARCHEX is a reputable third-party extended car warranty company that’s been in the industry for over 20 years.
 The company offers five levels of coverage that are further broken down into a total of 21 warranty contracts.
 Coverage ranges from comprehensive protection that’s similar to your manufacturer’s warranty to basic powertrain protection for your engine, transmission, and related parts.
-This customization alone makes it more flexible than a MaxCare extended service plan.

-We chose CARCHEX for the Best for Used Cars award because of is its reputation for providing a positive experience throughout the shopping process.
+We chose CARCHEX as the provider that’s Best for Used Cars because of its reputation for providing a positive experience throughout the shopping process.
 We like how the CARCHEX sales teams take a customer-centric, consultative approach.
 The representatives will gladly answer all your questions along with providing a quote customized to your vehicle.

 CARCHEX’s reputation has also earned the company a long list of endorsements and partnerships from trusted companies in the industry, including SiriusXM, RepairPal, Kelley Blue Book, Edmunds, CARFAX, and more.